dmbarbour/wikilon/docs/CommandLine.md

 ## Value Types

 The original AO supported only texts and numbers.
+Originally, I did support fractional and decimal numbers, e.g. `3.141` and `2/3`, but

   But good support for other value structures such as lists, maps, maybe vectors of some sort, would have been convenient.
 How much can I do, while keeping the command language thin and simple and suitable for one-liners?

 I have access to many ASCII brackets: `{}[]()<>`.
 I also can grab some useful separators, such as `,` and `|`, though I think I'd prefer to avoid them (commas are noisy).
 I'll probably favor `[]` for blocks, as I did originally.
 But rather than optimize representation of tokens, I'll probably use `\{token}`, representing tokens as part of inline ABC.
 This will keep `{}` free for lists.